-Kennedy Space Center Visitor Complex staff understands that you, the parent or caregiver, knows how best to assist your friend or family member with autism.
+Kennedy Space Center Visitor Complex staff understands that you (the individual, parent or caregiver), knows how best to assist you, your friend or family member with autism.
 The visitor complex will do what is possible to support what you need, so please do not hesitate to reach out for help.

 Thank you for visiting us on your next vacation!
 We believe that everyone should have the opportunity to hear the NASA story and to find inspiration from America’s multi-user spaceport.